Stock market today: Wall Street leaps after eventually finding things to like in nuanced jobs report

 Oil prices also swung several times through the day, continuing a choppy stretch.
 A barrel of benchmark U.S. crude rose 48 cents to settle at $82.79, while Brent crude, the international standard, rose 51 cents to $84.58.

-U.S. crude has been generally pulling back after topping $93 per barrel last week.
-That's offered some relief on the inflation front after crude had charged higher from $70 in the summer.
+U.S. crude has been generally pulling back since topping $93 per barrel last week.
+That's offered some relief on the inflation front after crude had been charging higher from $70 in the summer.

-Genearl Motors jumped 2.8% after the United Auto Workers union said it will not expand its strikes against Detroit's three automakers.
-The union said GM made a breakthrough concession on unionizing electric vehicle battery plants.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.